Limerencen/CheapFlightsPrototype/CONTRIBUTING.md

     [Running Tests](README.md#running-tests)).

 *   Exceptions to the rules can be made if there's a compelling reason for doing so.
-That is - the rules are here to serve us, not the othe
+That is - the rules are here to serve us, not the other way around, and the rules need to be serving their intended purpose to be valuable.

+*   All submissions, including submissions by project members, require review.